Daxing International Airport – the Biggest Airport in the World

 The Airport with 98 Percent Made in China

-The building features a central atrium supported by eight C-shaped columns, each of which has a 106m wide skylight at the top.
+The building features a central atrium supported by eight C-shaped columns, each having a 106m wide skylight at the top.

 The massive skylights are framed with 60,000 steel bars which are linked by 10,000 steel balls.
 All bars and balls are issued a unique ID as each of them having a unique position in the structure while the allowance error is just a few millimetres.